eidorb/portfolio/README.md

 # Portfolio

 - [x] Create build pipeline that pings Up API.
-- [ ] Generate Beancount syntax representing Up account balances.
+- [x] Generate Beancount balance directives from Up account balances.
+- [ ] Create build configuration that commits new ledger entries to repository.
 - [ ] Create a ledger of portfolio account balances and prices.
 (Prices are used for currency conversion.)
   - The Beancount ledger format seems as good as any - use it.
 - [ ] Each day, automatically retrieve balances and prices and write them to the ledger.